-The lawyers at Jones & Walden, LLC, have decades of combined experience litigating both sides of fraudulent transfer and voidable conveyance cases.
 The existence of possible fraudulent transfer claims significantly impacts a party’s position, both in and out of bankruptcy.
 For this reason alone, we strongly encourage you to seek legal advice at the earliest possible opportunity when these issues arise.

 If you would like to discuss your case with a skilled attorney at our firm, we encourage you to contact our office in Atlanta to set up a consultation.
 We can explain your rights and options as well as walk you through the process of resolving matters at hand.
 Call 678-701-9235 or contact us online to get started.